 by Jeff Masters, via the WunderBlog

-Jeff Masters is the co-founder of the Weather Underground, where this piece was originally published at the WunderBlog and was reprinted with permission.
+Jeff Masters is the founder of the Weather Underground.
+This piece was originally published at the WunderBlog and was reprinted with permission.

 - Greenland Ice Sheet “Could Undergo a Self-Amplifying Cycle of Melting and Warming … Difficult to Halt,” Scientists Find

 - JPL bombshell: Polar ice sheet mass loss is speeding up, on pace for 1 foot sea level rise by 2050

 - New study of Greenland under “more realistic forcings” concludes “collapse of the ice-sheet was found to occur between 400 and 560 ppm” of CO2

 - M.I.T. doubles its 2095 business-as-usual warming projection to 10°F — with 866 ppm and Arctic warming of 20°F